AFLplusplus/AFLplusplus/README.md

     qemu_mode also got new options like snapshotting, instrumenting specific shared libraries, etc. and QEMU 5.1 supports more CPU targets so this is worth it.
+  * When instrumenting targets, afl-cc will not supersede optimizations.
+This allows to fuzz targets as same as they are built for debug or release.
   * afl-fuzz' `-i` option now descends into subdirectories.

 ## Contents